FAQ for MFA Prospective Students

 May I visit Pratt campus and the department?

 It is not required, but applicants are strongly encouraged to visit the school during the academic year, to better understand the department’s philosophy and methodology.
 An applicant will be able to take a campus tour, and observe students interactions and meet faculty.
-You may set up a department tour through the department where your will be welcome to sit in and observe a class, an excellent way to get a sense of the program.
+You may set up a department tour through the department where you are welcome to sit in and observe a class, an excellent way to get a sense of the program.

 May I meet with a faculty member to get more information about the program?